 Instructions

-- Heat 1 tbs olive oil in a saucepan and sauté leek for 4 to 5 minutes until tender.
+- Heat 1 tbs olive oil in a saucepan over medium-high heat on the stovetop.
+Add 60 g leek and sauté for 5 minutes until tender.

 - Add 150 g lean beef steak, 3 button mushrooms, 250 g sweet potato, 1 carrot and 225 ml water.
-Bring to the boil, and then let simmer for 15 minutes until vegetables are cooked through.
-Remove from the heat.
+Bring to the boil, and then reduce heat.
+Let simmer for 15 minutes until vegetables are cooked through.
+Remove from the heat and allow to cool for safe handling/blending.

-- Using a food processor or stick/immersion blender, blend until you are happy with the consistency (Note 1).
+- Using a stick/immersion blender, blender or food processor, carefully blend until you are happy with the consistency (Note 1).

 Thermomix Instructions